 Jupiter is the fifth planet outward from the sun, while Earth is the third planet outward.
 In the language of astronomers, Jupiter is a superior planet.
 In their outward order from the sun, the superior (exterior) planets are Mars, Jupiter, Saturn, Uranus and Neptune.

 Like all the planets, Jupiter always goes eastward in its orbit, or counterclockwise as viewed from north of the solar system.

 However, as seen from Earth, all superior planets spend a portion of each year moving westward in front of backdrop stars.
-The illustration above explains why.
+The illustration below explains why.